 How to massage a baby with reflux

-Babies normally all enjoy their legs and feet being massaged so you could start here to introduce them to massage and work around the body.
-Any strokes to the stomach area should be left to right and clockwise as this is the way the digestive tract works.
-Leave at least 45 minutes after feeding to massage the stomach.
+Babies generally enjoy their legs and feet being massaged so you could start here to introduce them to massage and work around the body.
+Any strokes to the stomach area should be clockwise as this is the way the digestive tract works.
+Leave approx 30 minutes after feeding to massage the stomach.

 Some parents find it helpful to carry your baby during the day which keeps them upright.
-Research has shown that carried babies cry less, and crying makes reflux worse.
-If you’re breastfeeding you could look at your own diet and cut out triggers such as dairy, caffeine, citrus and rich, spicy foods.
+Research has shown that carried babies cry less, and crying makes reflux worse due to the air they can take in.
+If you’re breastfeeding you could look at your own diet and cut out common triggers such as dairy, caffeine, citrus and rich, spicy foods.
 These can be reintroduced one by one to see if this affects the reflux.

 Your baby’s back muscles strengthen as they grow and they gradually learn to sit up, which improves the reflux with more time spent upright.
 You can practice a short amount of tummy time each day to allow them time to develop their back muscles.